 Regardless of the reasons for the mountain of debt that might be piling up, it is important for you to figure out an effective way to get debt-free and steer clear of these difficulties in the future.
 The good news is that there are a number of things you can do to avoid serious debt problems going forward.

 One thing that you can do to eliminate debt from your life is to maintain a calendar and always know when a particular bill is due.
 This can a long way toward rebuilding your credit score because credit payment history plays a huge role in your FICO score, which matters when it comes to things like securing loans or buying a home in the future.

-Pay attention to your bank accounts and try to keep emergency funds on hand.
-Recent statistics show that a majority of Americans have less than $1,000 in emergency savings.
+1) Pay attention to your bank accounts and try to keep emergency funds on hand.
+A majority of Americans have less than $1,000 in emergency savings.
 Without an emergency fund, you could potentially be put in a very bad spot when an unexpected expense comes along.

 2) Don’t lend money.
 This is a good general rule for avoiding conflicts in your life, as financial issues tend to complicate personal relationships.
 It is also good to ensure that your own financial situation is secure before worrying about someone else’s.